 Dr Neville R Robertson

-BA Cant, MSocSc, DipPsych(Com), PhD Waikato
+Qualifications: BA Cant, MSocSc, DipPsych(Com), PhD Waikato

-Neville teaches in theCommunity Psychologyprogramme.
-He has a particular interest in family violence - mainly men's violence against women and children - an area in which he has worked for over 15 years as a researcher (often in collaboration with Ruth Busch of the Law School), as a practitioner (facilitates groups for men who batter) and consultant (providing training and advice to agencies).
+I teach in the Community Psychologyprogramme.
+I have a particular interest in domestic violence and child abuse, an area in which I have worked for 30 years as a researcher, as a practitioner (facilitating groups for men who batter) and consultant (providing training and advice to agencies).

 Prospective research students may wish to check out my approach to supervision by clickingHERE.